KnownSubset/CSE559-Project2/readme.markdown

 2. % of inliers

- 82 points of 133.
  This was unexpected to me, as the two images were vastly similar I was expecting the percentage of inliers to be much higher for the best homography.
 This could be an indicator that I am a homography that is sufficient instead of correctly choosing the best possible homography.
 I will have to revisit this at a later date for further investigation.
+ When I was debugging my code and using the vl_ubcmatch fuction packaged with vl_feat, the percentage of inliers was much higher.
+82 points of 133.
+I don't know if I should be proud of or disheartened that my percentage of inliers lower considering the two images were greatly similiar but the homography said that they should be flipped.
  ![Inliers-2](https://github.com/KnownSubset/CSE559-Project2/raw/master/inliers2.jpg "inliers-2")

  Another point of investigation could be to reshoot the images using a tripod and view the results.